-- (a) The home team must provide one timekeeper, one scorekeeper and two goal judges. - (b) The visiting team and the home team must each supply one penalty box official.
-The League recommends that the penalty box official be the Team Representative whenever possible. - (c) The home team should designate an individual to escort ejected players or coaches from the rink to the locker room. - (d) The home team must provide medical personnel with EMT-B skills or above.
+(c) The visiting team and the home team must each supply one penalty box official.
+The League recommends that the penalty box official be the Team Representative whenever possible.

+(d) The home team should designate an individual to escort ejected players or coaches from the rink to the locker room.

+(e) The home team must provide medical personnel with EMT-B skills or above.
 Medical personnel should be ready to enter the rink immediately when needed.
 The home team will identify the medical caregiver for the opposing team.